RobertoBorges/multitierapp/reports/Application-Assessment-Report.md

 ### Static Asset Migration Plan

-A special focus will be placed on static asset migration:
+A special focus was placed on static asset migration:

 1. **Book Images**
-   - All book cover images in `/images/books/` directory will be migrated to the appropriate location in the ASP.NET Core MVC structure (`wwwroot/images/books/`)
+   - ✅ All book cover images in `/images/books/` directory have been successfully migrated to the appropriate location in the ASP.NET Core MVC structure (`wwwroot/images/books/`)
-   - Image references in code will be updated to use the ASP.NET Core static file handling
+   - ✅ Image references in code have been updated to use the ASP.NET Core static file handling
+   - ✅ Database seed data now properly references the correct image filenames
+   - ✅ Images are properly displayed in book listings and detail pages
    - Image optimization may be performed during migration

 2. **CSS and JavaScript**